Arsenal21/wp-video-lightbox/wp-video-lightbox/readme.txt

 = WIP 1.8.7
 * Youtube autoplay is working now.
+* Fixed close button was partially positioned behind the lightbox.

 = 1.8.6 =
 * Added a fix so a search engine bot cannot access the video lightbox directory.